gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 children, who, surrounded by the enemy, were in a very ill-fortified hold, constructed of only turf and stakes.
 He therefore rose and thus addressed the earl and the other chief commanders.

-## Chapter XXIII: The speech of Maurice Fitzgerald.
+## Chapter XXIII: The speech of Maurice Fitzgerald

 "We did not come into this remote part of the world for our pleasure, and to enjoy repose, but to try our fortunes and prove our valour at the risk of our lives.
 For awhile we were in the ascendant, but now